Edward Nugee: Early life, education and military service

-Nugee was born in 1928 in Godalming, Surrey, son of Brigadier George Nugee CBE, DSO, MC and his wife, Violet Mary.
+Born in 1928 at Godalming, Surrey, he was the eldest son of Brigadier George Nugee CBE, DSO, MC, and his wife, Violet Mary née Richards.

-Nugee attended Brambletye School in East Grinstead and Radley College in Oxfordshire, from where he won a scholarship to Worcester College, Oxford, to read classics.
-Before going to University he spent two years on National Service as a gunner in the Royal Artillery, and served in Singapore during the Malayan Emergency.
-Upon his return to Oxford, Nugee reportedly realised that he had not seen a Latin or Greek text for two years and so abandoned classics in favour of law.
+Nugee attended Brambletye School in East Grinstead and Radley College in Oxfordshire, from where he won a scholarship to Worcester College, Oxford, to read Classics.
+Before going up to Oxford University he spent two years on National Service as a gunner in the Royal Artillery, and served in Singapore during the Malayan Emergency.
+Upon his return to Oxford, Nugee reportedly realised that he had not seen a Latin or Greek text for two years and so abandoned Classics in favour of Jurisprudence.
 He graduated with a double first, and in 1953 was awarded the Eldon Law Scholarship.

-After completing his National Service commitment Nugee remained in the Territorial Army and was commissioned into the Intelligence Corps in April 1952.
-He would serve in the Intelligence Corps until November 1964, having reached the rank of Captain in May 1955 and been awarded the Territorial Decoration in July 1964.
+After National Service, Nugee joined the Territorial Army being commissioned into the Intelligence Corps in April 1952.
+Promoted to the rank of Captain in May 1955, Nugee was awarded the Territorial Decoration in July 1964, before retiring from the Intelligence Corps in November 1964.